-Currently, informational devices related to OUs 4 and 7 include MDT encroachment permit application and addendum, NOECs and NOPECs, UDIG/Montana 811, ARP educational outreach and it's resource program, DEQ's Response Manager database, a BMP manual, and the EPA administrative record.
+Currently, informational devices related to OUs 4 and 7 include MDT encroachment permit application and addendum, NOECs and NOPECs, Montana 811, ARP educational outreach and it's resource program, DEQ's Response Manager database, a BMP manual, and the EPA administrative record.
 These informational devices are discussed below.

 MDT Encroachment Permit Application and Addendum: All individuals and organizations intending to perform work within the ROW in OUs 4 and 7 of the OU8 corridor must apply for an encroachment permit with MDT.
 Any application permit along the OU8 ROW must be accompanied by an addendum, which notifies the permittee to take precautions to guard against potential exposure to LA contamination.
-Although the Administrative Rules of Montana 18.7.102 defines MDT encroachment application permits and statutory rules exist that dictate associated violations, the addendum that accompanies any such permit along the OU8 corridor is site-specific and acts as an informational device.
+Although the Administrative Rules of Montana 18.7.102 defines MDT encroachment application permits and statutory rules exist that dictate associated violations, the addendum that accompanies any such permit along the OU8 corridor is sitespecific and acts as an informational device.
 The addendum serves to inform the permittee of confirmed presence of LA within areas of the MDT ROW along MT Highway 37.
 The addendum furthermore acts as a hold harmless agreement to protect, defend, and indemnify the State of Montana, MDT, it's agents, and employees against claims and causes of action from activities conducted under the permit.
 No specific enforcement or penalty currently exists relating to the protection of a remedy placed within OU4, OU7, or OU8 specific to this encroachment permit application and addendum.
-A copy of the MDT encroachment application permit and addendum is included as Appendix C.
+A copy of the MDT encroachment application permit and addendum is included as Appendix B.

-NOECs and NOPECs: NOECs and NOPECs are filed by EPA with the Lincoln County Clerk and Recorder office for any property whose owner has refused to complete investigation and/or cleanup efforts.
+NOECs and NOPECs: NOECs and NOPECs were filed by EPA with the Lincoln County Clerk and Recorder office for any property whose owner has refused to complete investigation and/or cleanup efforts.
 The notices are intended to provide notice concerning the presence (NOEC) or potential presence (NOPEC) of contamination at a specific property and to precaution interested parties against using the property in any manner that may increase the risk of exposure to the contamination and result in an imminent and substantial endangerment to public health, welfare, or the environment.
 A subsequent withdrawal notice is filed for properties where investigation data and/or proof of remediation, as applicable, are completed and submitted to EPA and DEQ.
 The request and associated investigation and/or remediation documentation to obtain a withdrawal notice are the responsibility of the property owner.
+ARP, in coordination with DEQ, will assist NOEC and NOPEC property owners in understanding the process and evaluation of the data/report/response quality, and applicability of the request for a withdrawal notice as necessary.

-UDIG/Montana 811: When the UDIG/Montana 811 call center has been notified of ground-disturbing activities (e.g., excavation, fence installation) planned within the boundaries of OUs 4 and 7, UDIG/Montana 811 will notify ARP.
+Montana 811: When the Montana 811 call center has been notified of ground-disturbing activities (e.g., excavation, fence installation) planned within the boundaries of OUs 4 and 7, Montana 811 will notify ARP.
 ARP will review past LA assessment data and sampling analytical results and provide guidance on how to address left-in-place contamination or potential LA encounters.
 If disturbance is required, guidance and resources may be obtained from ARP.
-In addition to providing advice and instruction, ARP may assist in managing or providing scope services for encountered contamination, as necessary.
+In addition to providing advice and instruction, ARP may assist in managing or providing scope services for encountered contamination as necessary.
 Assistance in managing contamination may include providing resource materials and BMPs, providing contractor referrals, and facilitating the removal of contamination.